maxronplatform/mover-process/README.md

-# _The Mover Process application._
+# _Mover Process_

-***The dependency is designed for guaranteed processing of event queues in Spring applications.
-If you need to process 100% of events quickly without losing any, then this is the solution for you.***
+***This dependency is designed for guaranteed processing of event queues in Spring applications.
+If you need to process a lot of events quickly, guaranteed not to lose any, even if your app crashes, then this is the solution for you.***

 ## Quick start